 If necessary, continue to clear residual cuticle, attached air sacks, or trachea.

-High quality preparations preserve structures, like the optic lobes, central brain and SOG, intact.
+High-quality preparations will preserve structures like the optic lobes, central brain, and SOG.

 In the example protocol, we will see a detailed demonstration of a Drosophila adult brain dissection used to study the mushroom bodies.